DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-05-26-managing-study-sites-on-behalf-of-providers.md

 If the user does not enter a valid postcode format, we show the error message:

 > Enter a real postcode

-## Further considerations

-We considered some changes that we did not implement.
-These included:

-- combining the ‘Schools’ and ‘Study sites’ sections
-- collecting other types of location
-- showing accredited provider study sites in training partner accounts

-### Combining the ‘Schools’ and ‘Study sites’ sections

-Previously, we changed ‘Locations’ to ‘Schools’.
-With the introduction of study sites, we now have a second section with similar data and interactions.

-We could combine the two sections called ‘Training locations’ and include a question to collect location type.

-### Collecting other types of location

-Some providers offer online training as part of a trainee's theoretical studies.
-We have not included this in the current iteration as we need to:

-- understand the different online or remote training offered by providers
-- explore what information candidates need

-### Showing accredited provider study sites in training partner accounts

-The study sites for training providers will often include the accredited provider location.

-We could reduce the need for training providers to add study sites if we show the study sites of their accredited providers.

-Until we know how providers will use the study site section, we will not show study sites from accredited providers in a training provider’s account.

-*[GIAS]: Get information about schools
-*[URN]: Unique reference number